ericwbailey/ericwbailey.website/source/published/githubs-updated-commits-page-and-the-interactive-list-component.md

 ## Problems

 The use of “More information available below” does not sit well with me, despite being the person who oversaw its inclusion.
-There’s a couple of reasons here.
+There’s a couple of reasons here:

 First, I’m normally loathe to [hardcode interaction hints for screen readers](https://adrianroselli.com/2019/10/stop-giving-control-hints-to-screen-readers.html).

-The interactive list component is a bit of an exception to that rule, in that it is such an uncommon interaction on the web that the hint needs to be included until [efforts formalize the interaction pattern](https://gist.github.com/smhigley/a613aab8287726f61202869e2f479553) manifest and get more widespread adoption.
-Without it, I fear that blind and low vision individuals might not be able to fully utilize the experience the way their peers can.
+The interactive list component is a bit of an exception to that rule.
+It is an uncommon interaction pattern on the web, so the hint needs to be included until [efforts formalize it](https://gist.github.com/smhigley/a613aab8287726f61202869e2f479553) both:

+1. Manifest, and
+2. Get widespread support from assistive technology vendors.

+Without these two things, I fear that blind and low vision individuals will not be able to fully utilize the experience the same way their peers can.

 Second, the hint phrasing itself isn’t that great.

-It uses a location-based term “below” to try and communicate that there’s subsequent child content that is related to the list item’s main content.
+The location-based term “below” is shorthand to try and communicate that there’s subsequent child content that is related to the list item’s main content.
 While “subsequent child content that is related to the list item’s main content” is more descriptive, it’s an earful.

-I am definitely open to suggestions for a replacement phrase.
+I am very much open to suggestions for a replacement phrase.
 And this potential for change sets up other things that weigh on me.

 ## Bigger problems